 Oregano is a perennial herb that is foundational to European cooking.
 It is delicious both fresh from the garden and dried for later use.
 Oregano is a key ingredient in the classic Herbes de Provence blend of French herbs (along with savory, marjoram, rosemary, and thyme).
 Oregano is also a star herb in Italian seasoning mixes and classic pasta dishes like spaghetti.
 Here are some types of oregano you can grow in a culinary herb garden:

-Oregano can be grown from seed, but because there are so many different kinds, many gardeners choose to buy potted starter plants if available.
-Seeds and starter plants labelled “Greek Oregano” are often preferred by kitchen gardeners for culinary use.
+Oregano can be grown from seed, but because there are so many different kinds, many gardeners buy potted starter plants if available.
+Seeds and starter plants labeled “Greek Oregano” are often preferred by kitchen gardeners for culinary use, but it can be hard to find authentic seeds/plants.

 3. Rosemary

-Rosemary has a distinctive, fresh, pine-like woodsy flavour.
-It is a vital part of the classic Herbes de Provence blend of french herbs (along with savory, marjoram, thyme, and oregano).
+Rosemary has a distinctive, fresh, pine-like woodsy flavor.
+It is a vital part of the classic Herbes de Provence blend of French herbs (along with savory, marjoram, thyme, and oregano).
 Rosemary is also important in Italian seasoning mixes (a similar blend, but usually with basil rather than savory).
-Rosemary is a common culinary herb for roasted meats and root vegetables, and can be purchased as a plant or grown from seeds:
+Rosemary is a common culinary herb for roasted meats and root vegetables and can be purchased as a plant or grown from seeds:

 4. Thyme

-Thymes give the garden a lovely herbal scent during the growing season and into winter.
+Thymes give the garden a lovely herb scent during the growing season and into winter.
 These plants thrive in warm, sunny weather and are somewhat drought-tolerant.
-Thyme plants are best purchased in person where they can be observed and inspected for their lovely scent.
+Thyme plants are best purchased in person, where they can be observed and inspected for their lovely scent.

 5. Parsley

 Parsley is a foundational herb in the culinary herb garden.
-This fresh, leafy green is not only a pretty garnish, but also a main ingredient in fresh dishes like tabbouleh.
-Parsley is one of the classic French fines herbes blend (along with tarragon, chives, and chervil) used for flavouring delicate dishes.
+This fresh, leafy green is not only a pretty garnish but also a key ingredient in fresh dishes like tabbouleh.
+Parsley is one of the classic French fines herbes blend (along with tarragon, chives, and chervil) used for flavoring delicate dishes.
 Most cooks prefer the flat-leaved Italian parsley for cooking instead of the curly garnish type.

-Parsley can be a bit tricky to get started from seed, but is worth the effort simply for the reward.
-That being said, starter potted parsley plants are easy to find in garden centres and supermarkets.
+Parsley can be a bit tricky to get started from seed but is worth the effort simply for the reward.
+That being said, starter potted parsley plants are easy to find in garden centers and supermarkets.
 Parsley is a biennial herb, in which its second (and final) year is all about growing seeds.
 A well-established parsley crop may self-seed into a re-occurring annual patch of parsley.

 “When it comes to choosing which culinary herbs to grow, I encourage cooks who garden to check their spice racks to see which herbs they use the most.”